arfatkh/arfatkh/README.md

 # A Coder with a passion 🔥, I'm Arfat

-As a computer science student at FAST Islamabad, I spend a lot of time coding 💻.
-And let me tell you, there's never a dull moment when you're surrounded by fellow coders and cutting-edge technology.
+As a computer science student at FAST Islamabad, I've spent most of my time in front of a computer 💻.

 I've been coding for a while now and love to work on tech projects 💻.
 I have developed my blogs and other personal projects, as well as worked as a web developer for REX MEDIA GROUP 💼.